MatheusGodoi/Brinde-Bot-Architecture/README.md

 Help: The main help function on the bot.
 Everytime a .help is called, its this one.
 If a cog name is passed with the command, the bot will look for the respective cog help command and invoke it instead.<br>

 - [Admin](/cogs/admin.py): Admin related functions, mainly reloading cogs<br>
 ReloadAll: Tries to reload existent cogs, load new ones, deactivate the disabled cogs.
-Skips `git pull` as default, but can be run by passing any argument with the command<br>
+Skips `git pull` as default, but can be run by passing a 't' as argument with the command<br>
 LoadCog: Tries to activate a cog and reload all cogs; Skips `git pull`;<br>
 Reload: Tries to deactivate a cog and reload all cogs; Skips `git pull`;<br>